-- 1. Emission Controls Emissions from the emergency diesel engine-gen-sets shall be controlled by the following: - a.
-Nitrogen oxides (NO_X) emissions from each emergency diesel engine gen-set (Ref.
+- 1. Emission Controls Emissions from each emergency diesel engine gen-set (Ref.
 Nos.
-1 through 35) shall be controlled by engine design. - b.
-Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_X) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
+EG-238 through EG-252) shall be controlled by the following: - a.
+Nitrogen oxide (NOX) emissions from the emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 35) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
-In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the emergency diesel engine gen-sets.
+EG-238 through EG-250) shall be controlled by electronic fuel injection, turbocharged engines and aftercoolers.
+The permittee shall maintain documentation that demonstrates the control devices have been installed on each emergency diesel engine gen-set. - b.
+Nitrogen oxides (NOX) emissions from each emergency diesel engine gen-set (Ref.
+Nos.
+EG-251 and EG-252) shall be controlled by engine design. - c.
+Visible emissions, carbon monoxide (CO) emissions, particulate matter (PM10 and PM2.5) emissions, volatile organic compound (VOC) emissions, and nitrogen oxide (NOX) emissions (as NO2) from the diesel engine gen-sets (Ref.
+Nos.
+EG-238 through EG-252) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
+In addition, the permittee may only change those settings that are permitted by the manufacturer and do not increase air emissions from the emergency diesel engine gen-sets.